 Washingtonians do not enjoy much freedom to use their own land.
 Local and regional zoning and planning rules have become quite strict.
 Eminent domain abuse is almost unchecked.
-The state has a modest renewable portfolio standard.
+Renewable portfolio standards have been tightened.
 Washington is one of the worst states on labor-market freedom.
-It lacks a right-to-work law, limits choices for workers’ comp programs, and has extremely high minimum wages relative to its wage base.
+It lacks a right-to-work law, limits choices for workers’ compensation programs, and has extremely high minimum wages relative to its wage base.
+Managed care is hobbled by standing referral and direct access mandates.
 Cable and telecommunications have not been liberalized.
 Occupational licensing has become much more extensive than the national average.
-Its sunrise commission law has proved useless.
-However, nurse practitioners and physician assistants enjoy broad scope of practice.
-Insurance freedom is quite poor.
-New rating classification prohibitions were passed in 2013–14.
-The civil liability system is mediocre but may have improved slightly since 2006.
+The state’s sunrise commission law has proven useless.
+However, nurse practitioners, dental hygienists, and physician assistants enjoy broad scope of practice.
+Insurance freedom is quite poor because of prior approval of rates and rating classification prohibitions.
+The civil liability system is mediocre.

 Washington’s criminal justice policies are among the best in the nation.
-Incarceration and victimless crime arrest rates are far below national averages.
-The state recently legalized recreational cannabis.
-However, virtually nothing has been done about civil asset forfeiture abuse.
-Washingtonians have enjoyed same-sex marriage since 2012 and civil unions since 2008.
-Gun laws are quite good, especially for a left-leaning state, and some Class III weapons have been legalized in recent years.
+Incarceration and victimless crime arrest rates are far below national averages and fell substantially even before marijuana legalization.
+However, the state has done virtually nothing about civil asset forfeiture abuse.
+Marriage freedom is low because of a waiting period and lack of cousin and covenant marriage.
+Gun laws are quite good, especially for a left-leaning state.
+The state has legalized some Class III weapons in recent years.
 Washington increased its alcohol freedom to average from well below by privatizing state liquor stores and allowing spirits in grocery stores.
 However, taxes on distilled spirits are the highest in the country.
 Illegal immigrants have been able to get driver’s licenses for a long time.
 The state is fairly mediocre on gambling freedom and prohibits online gaming.
-Educational freedom is substandard, with very harsh private school and homeschool regulations.
+Physician-assisted suicide is legal.
+Educational freedom is substandard, with some of the toughest licensing, approval, testing, and record-keeping requirements for private schools and homeschools in the country.
 Smoking bans are comprehensive, and tobacco taxes are extremely high.